Timeline for the six Stratford railway stations text by Dean Robinson

 No. 6 -1913-Shakespeare Street

 The city’s “grand old” train station still serves.
-Built in 1913 at 101 Shakespeare St., it has retained most of its original design, which was based on Frank Lloyd Wright’s Prairie style.
+Built in 1913 at 101 Shakespeare Street it has retained most of its original design, which was based on Frank Lloyd Wright’s Prairie style.
 It was one of the most picturesque stations built by the GTR in western Ontario between the mid-1890s and the First World War.
 It was the visual crown to Stratford’s development as a railway centre, which included a huge GTR steam locomotive repair facility (see Shakespeare Street ).